24 Most Beautiful Cities in Portugal (+ small towns) in 2024

 Don’t forget to visit the beaches!

-The best ones nearby are the infamous Praia da Rocha which is one of the most popular beaches in the Algarve, the Praia do Vau is also a worthwhile choice and lastly Praia de Alvor, next to the nearby village of Alvor which is incidentally a great day trip from Portimao.
+The best ones nearby are the infamous Praia da Rocha, one of the most popular beaches in the Algarve; the Praia do Vau is also a worthwhile choice; and lastly, Praia de Alvor, next to the nearby village of Alvor, which is, incidentally, a great day trip from Portimao.

 By Or from My Path in the World

-Other must-visit historical landmarks and cultural places in Coimbra include the Sé Velha cathedral, Santa Cruz Monastery, Machado de Castro National Museum, and Arches of Aqueduct São Sebastião (dating back to Romans times).
+Other must-visit historical landmarks and cultural places in Coimbra include the Sé Velha cathedral, Santa Cruz Monastery, Machado de Castro National Museum, and Arches of Aqueduct São Sebastião (dating back to Roman times).

-Coimbra is also a fantastic place to go to a fado show as it has developed its own version of it called Fado de Coimbra.
-If you’re a foodie, there are also plenty of incredible restaurants and cafes in the city like A Cozinha da Maria and Refeito da Baixa.
+Coimbra is also a fantastic place to go to a fado show, as it has developed its own version called Fado de Coimbra.
+If you’re a foodie, there are also plenty of incredible restaurants and cafes in the city, like A Cozinha da Maria and Refeito da Baixa.

 By Emma from Travel on a Time Budget